Monitoring your servers’ responsiveness

 The FortiADC appliance will poll the server at the frequency set in the Interval option.
 If the appliance does not receive a reply within the timeout period, and you have configured the health check to retry, it attempts a health check again; otherwise, the server is deemed unresponsive.
 The FortiADC appliance reacts to unresponsive servers by disabling traffic to that server until it becomes responsive.

-Server Load Balance > Resources > Health Check.
+To configure server health checks, go to Server Load Balance > Resources > Health Check.
 To use them, select them when configuring a server pool.